-Based on Indonesia Company Law, every PT PMA should have at least one director, one commissioner, and two shareholders.
+Based on national Company Law, every PT PMA in Indonesia should have at least one director, one commissioner, and two shareholders.
 The appointment of the director(s) and the commissioner(s) is made up in the General Meeting of Shareholders.

 Particularly in Indonesia, the country has a strict set of rules when it comes to the PMA.
 A foreigner may be appointed to be a shareholder, commissioner, or director of a company only if he/she meets the requirements set by the Government of Indonesia, based on the law and regulation applied in this country.

-It is clearly stated in the Company Law of Indonesia that a PT PMA must have at least 2 shareholders at all times.
+It is clearly stated in the Company Law of Indonesia that to set up a PT PMA in Indonesia, it must have at least 2 shareholders at all times.
 The shareholders can be individuals and/or legal entities of Indonesia or foreign countries.
 Every shareholder must have at least Rp.
-10 million of shares (of approximately US$ 750 to 1,000 depending on the exchange rate) and if after the company obtains its legal entity status and the number of shareholders becomes less than 2 (two) people, then within the period of not later than 6 (six) months, the relevant shareholders is obliged to transfer part of their shares to other persons or the company shall issue new shares to other persons.
+10 million shares (of approximately US$ 750 to 1,000 depending on the exchange rate) and if after the company obtains its legal entity status and the number of shareholders becomes less than 2 (two) people, then within the period of not later than 6 (six) months, the relevant shareholders are obliged to transfer part of their shares to other persons or the company shall issue new shares to other persons.

 The commissioners in the PT PMA are not obliged to have part of the company shares.
 However, they can if they want to.

-On the other hand, a personal domicile letter can be obtained from a local apartment management proofing that a foreigner is resided in the apartment.
-If you are renting a house, a letter from a house owner accompanied with a letter signed by the district government is often requested to indicate that a foreigner lives in their community.
+On the other hand, a personal domicile letter can be obtained from a local apartment management proofing that a foreigner resides in the apartment.
+If you are renting a house, a letter from a house owner accompanied by a letter signed by the district government is often requested to indicate that a foreigner lives in their community.